Ninetalesgh/dndcampaign/vault/dm/monster_info.md

 [Sprite (1/4)](dm/monsters.md#sprite)

+Sea hags loathe peace and beauty.
+Bitter, jealous creatures, they spread chaos and undermine joy however they can, undertaking elaborate deceptions to sow discord for its own sake.
+The hags' true forms are supernaturally vile, and their baleful gazes can strike down creatures frightened by their appearance.

+[Sea Hags (2)](vault/dm/monsters.md#sea-hag) cloak themselves in illusions to work their schemes.
+Roll on or choose a result from the Sea Hag Disguises table to inspire a sea hag's illusion and how they might use it to wreak chaos and destruction.

 ### Goblinoid
 #### Goblins
   [Goblins (1/4)](dm/monsters.md#goblin) are small, black-hearted, selfish humanoids that lair in caves, abandoned mines, despoiled dungeons, and other dismal settings.
 Individually weak, goblins gather in large-sometimes overwhelming-numbers.
 They crave power and regularly abuse whatever authority they obtain.